radicle-dev/radicle-git/radicle-surf/DEVELOPMENT.md

 Thanks for wanting to contribute to `radicle-surf`!

-# Licensing

-We are [GPL-3.0-or-later](./LICENSE) licensed project.
-To keep in compliance with this we must add a [license header](./.license-header) to any new files added.
-This is checked on each run of CI.

 ## Building & Testing 🏗️

 We try to make development as seemless as possible so we can get down to the real work.
 We supply